Shockley-Ramo theorem and long-range photocurrent response in gapless materials: Geometry of the weighting field

-The effects of spatial inhomogeneity are illustrated in Fig.\ref{fig1} for the chiral response (a) and the nonchiral response (b).
-For illustrative purposes, we use a step-like density profile, with $n$ taking one value in the middle region and another value in the top and bottom regions, identical for (a) and (b).
-For (a) we use $\vec{j_{\rm loc}}$ with $\alpha =0$ and finite $\beta$, for (b) it is the other way around.
-In both cases, the photocurrent is zero in the regions of constant $n$, and nonzero near the steps.
-The differences in the sign and magnitude of the response reflect the fundamental difference in physics in the cases (a) and (b).
+The effects of spatial inhomogeneity are illustrated in Fig.\ref{fig1B} for the chiral response [$\alpha$ finite, $\beta=0$, see Figs. \ref{fig1B}(a,b)] and a nonchiral response [$\alpha=0$, $\beta$ finite, see Figs. \ref{fig1B}(c,d)].
+The patterns in Fig.\ref{fig1B} were obtained using a spatially uniform weighting field approximation, $\nabla\psi\approx\hat{\vec y}/L$.
+For the homogeneous case, Figs. \ref{fig1B}(a,c), we use a constant density $n$ inside the device boundaries and zero density outside.
+For the inhomogeneous case Figs. \ref{fig1B}(b,d), we use a steplike density profile, with $n$ taking one value in the middle region and another value in the top and bottom regions, identical for Figs. \ref{fig1B}(b) and \ref{fig1B}(d).
+In both cases, the photocurrent is zero in the regions of constant $n$ and nonzero near the steps.
+The differences in the sign and magnitude of the response reflect the fundamental difference in physics in the cases shown in Fig. \ref{fig1B}.

-Model (a) describes photoresponse in a chiral systems, which arises at the interfaces between domains of opposite chirality, labeled by $\sigma_H=\pm 1$.
+Model (a) describes photoresponse in chiral systems arising at the interfaces between domains of opposite chirality.
 Physically, it may represent a quantum Hall system near a plateau transition\cite{chklovskii}, or a system in which nonzero chirality results from spontaneous ordering\cite{spivak}.
-The different signs of chirality can be associated with the clockwise and counter-clockwise edge states, labeled by white arrows.
+The different signs of chirality, labelled by $\sigma_H=\pm 1$ in Fig.\ref{fig1B}(a), can be associated with the clockwise and counter-clockwise edge states, labelled by white arrows.
 Notably, the sign and magnitude of photocurrent depend on the direction of current flow in the edge states.
 The photocurrent is also nonzero at system boundaries, indicating the presence of current carrying edge states.
+This can be used to identify the edge states and domains with different chirality in experiment.

+Fig.\ref{fig1B} (a,b) describes photoresponse in chiral systems peaking at the edges of the device for a homogeneous system [Fig. \ref{fig1B}(a)] and arising at the interfaces between domains of opposite chirality [Fig. \ref{fig1B}(b)].
+Physically, it may represent a quantum Hall system near a plateau transition\cite{chklovskii}, or a system in which nonzero chirality results from spontaneous ordering\cite{spivak}.
+The different signs of chirality, labelled by $\sigma_H=\pm 1$ in Fig.\ref{fig1B}(a), can be associated with the clockwise and counter-clockwise edge states, labelled by white arrows.
+Notably, the sign and magnitude of photocurrent depend on the direction of current flow in the edge states.
+In both cases (a,b), the photocurrent is nonzero at system boundaries, indicating the presence of current carrying edge states.
 This can be used to identify the edge states and domains with different chirality in experiment.